How to Become a Web Developer

 3. Learn Key Programming Languages for Web Development

-Whatever your area of concentration, you’ll need to know how to use a handful of different programming languages for web development and web design.
+Whatever your area of concentration, you’ll need to learn to code and know how to use a handful of different programming languages for web development and web design.
 So, what are the most common programming languages?

 Three families of programming languages form the basic tools involved in virtually all aspects of web development: